adrihans/Decoding_NER_Biases/docs/index.md

 Therefore, this is very intersting to see how the choice of datasets can have a great impact on the results of such a quite simple test, which is to say recognizing first names through NER models.

 On the other hand, the `sm` model for instance was mainly trained on `OntoNotes 5`, and looking at its complete [documentation](https://catalog.ldc.upenn.edu/docs/LDC2013T19/OntoNotes-Release-5.0.pdf), and especially pages 5 and 6, we can clearly notice it was mainly trained on older datasets, which can explain the differences in the scores we got between `sm` and `trf`.
-Moreover, the increase from 1990 could also be explained by the fact `OntoNotes 5` also contains a small ammount of web texts.
+Moreover, the increase from 1990 could be explained by the fact `OntoNotes 5` also contains a small ammount of web texts.

 We can also plot the same graph giving there the average result of the four algorithms for each year: